Luck, Trubisky, Le’Veon and More: MMQB Week 10

 But the best news is the obvious news: Luck looks like he’s just about back.

-We’re well into the second of the regular season now – 10 weeks down, 7 to go – and so there’s plenty to get to in the MMQB for this week.
+We’re well into the second half of the regular season now—10 weeks down, seven to go—and there’s plenty to get to in the MMQB for this week.
 Including …

 • A look at what a fairly stacked Bears team could be if Mitch Trubisky’s progress is real.